Our Vision

 The Commonwealth Digital Roadmap aims to make it easier for people to use state services online.
 It focuses on making digital services simple, safe and accessible to all.
 The Roadmap was created by our team in Mass Digital, part of the Executive Office of Technology Services and Security (EOTSS).
 To create the Roadmap, we collaborated with other state organizations and got feedback from the public.

 The idea for the Roadmap started in 2020 during the COVID-19 pandemic.
 During the pandemic, more people than ever needed to interact with the state online.
-EOTSS and other agencies worked to come up with new technology solutions and to improve digital service delivery.
-We learned how important smart digital tools technology is for accessing government services.
+We learned how important digital technology is for accessing government services.

 We began working on the Roadmap in 2022.
 Governor Healey’s Future Tech Act of 2024 authorized $110M for its implementation.
-We brought together teams from across state government to identify shared challenges and come up with ambitious plans for solving them.
+We brought together teams from across state government.
+Together, we identified shared challenges and plans for solving them.

 Over 4 months, we used research and workshops to create a plan.
 This plan is flexible.
-We know that it will need to change as new technologies become available, and as organizations adjust to meet people's changing needs.
+We know that it will need to change as technology evolves, and as organizations adjust to meet people's changing needs.

 Looking Ahead

-The Roadmap calls for investing in technologies and platforms that connect experiences across digital services.
+The Roadmap calls for investing in technology that connects experiences across digital services.
 Stay tuned for updates throughout the year on our progress!